Partnership, our foundation for long-term thinking

 With the eighth generation of the Pictet family still active in the partnership, our structure ensures that we remain committed to maintaining the financial strength and solidity of the Group.

 Our Partners’ morning Salon is like an orchestra tuning up before the performance.
 At the end of the meeting, the Partners leave the room fully aligned for the day ahead.

 It sounds like a picture of harmony and concord.
-But it’s not so easy to reach decisions with seven independent minds around the table, and when the Senior Partner is, by tradition, primus inter pares.
+But it’s not so easy to reach decisions with eight independent minds around the table, and when the Senior Partner is, by tradition, primus inter pares.
 That explains why the Partners meet not once a week, or once a month — we can leave that for a board of directors with a CEO — but three times a week.
 Because each new proposal needs to be weighed, considered, tested, slept on, until a broad consensus is achieved.
 And even then, a strategy may be refined as it develops.

 It may seem like a recipe for indecision.
 Yet in business, too many decisions are taken in haste and regretted at leisure.
 A strategy that has been fully examined is much more likely to be — to use the former hedge fund manager and philosopher Nicholas Nassim Taleb’s term — ‘antifragile’ than the capricious actions of a CEO at the mercy of a vote by distant or disengaged shareholders.